RE

 • We prioritise the knowledge of Christianity; its origin, setting, culture, stories, sights and sounds so that children can continue their breadth of study as they move to each year group.

-• We ensure that pupils are aware of stories such as the parable of the Good Shepherd to enable children with the knowledge to make links in Christian traditions
+• We ensure that pupils are aware of stories such as the parable of the Good Samaritan to enable children with the knowledge to make links in Christian traditions

-• In Year 2, we ensure that the children have the knowledge of Judaism; where they pray, the role of a Rabi, the importance of Shabbat and their Holy book.
+• In Year 2, we ensure that the children have the knowledge of Judaism; where they pray, the role of a Rabbi, the importance of Shabbat and their Holy book.

 In Key Stage 2

-• We recap and build on their knoweldge of Christianity and Judaism, throughout different year groups, and focus on rick stories, texts and accounts from different traditions to support pupils' understanding of such concepts.
+• We recap and build on their knowledge of Christianity and Judaism, throughout different year groups, and focus on stories, texts and accounts from different traditions to support pupils' understanding of such concepts.

-• We ensure pupils are secure in basic ideas, teachings, stories and practices critical to religious and non-religiou content.
+• We ensure pupils are secure in basic ideas, teachings, stories and practices critical to religious and non-religious content.

-• We introduce children to the study of Islamic and Humanism.
+• We introduce children to the study of Islam and Humanism.

 • In year 6, we ensure that children gain a secure knowledge of Hinduism, to make links with other religions studied, and to take them through to high school.